juxt/bidi/README.md

 user> (path-for :article routes :id 999) "/articles/999/article.html"
 ```

+If you don't specify a required parameter an exception is thrown.

 Apart from a few extra bells and whistles documented in the rest of this
 README, that's basically it.